 The Good News - Snorkeling is now better than ever!

 Full face snorkel masks have made a big impact in the world of snorkeling.
-The new full face masks overcome many of the pitfalls of snorkeling and have been a game-changer, especially for children.
+Full face masks overcome many of the pitfalls of snorkeling and have been a game-changer, especially for children.

 Should you buy children a full face snorkel mask?

 If your kids love paddling around on or near the surface then, absolutely you should!
 The innovative design of full face masks makes snorkeling a fun and unforgettable experience.
-These masks are so comfortable and easy to use.
-Once your children have tried snorkeling with a full face snorkel mask, they'll never want to go back to the old style mask and mouth piece again.
+These masks are comfortable and easy to use.
+Once your children have tried snorkeling with a full face snorkel mask, most will never want to go back to the old style snorkel again.

 The straps are elasticized making these easy to put on and adjust to a snug fit.
 After the initial adjustment, they'll see how much fun these are.
 There is no need to stop to empty out water, defog, or re-adjust the straps.

 There is no sore jaw or teeth, and no gagging on a snorkel mouthpiece that's too big for them.